UPPMAX/programming_formalisms/docs/monday_intro.md

 # Introduction to Monday

-!!!
-"Today we will:"
+!!! info "Today we will:"

     - set the start in why a formalized development of software is needed.
-    - Identify the main topics and objectives for the week's lessons
+    - identify the main topics and objectives for the week's lessons.
+    - learn bout the tools and processes in the software development cycle.
+    - start a software project following a formalized development and tools.

-!!!
-How?
+!!! info How?

     1. We start with a more theoretical introduction covering the software and tools and mindsets for software development.